Custom Search

 Exercise

 Very energetic and must have various activities to keep him busy.
 Boredom will lead to destructive tendencies and excessive barking.
-They need to be taken on a daily walk.
+When they are not actively working as a flock guard they need to be taken on a daily walk, where they are made to heel beside or behind the person holding the lead, never in front, as instinct tells a dog the leader leads the way, and that leader needs to be the human.

 Life Expectancy